dotnet/coreclr/Documentation/botr/ryujit-overview.md

 Lowering is responsible for transforming the IR in such a way that the control flow, and any register requirements, are fully exposed.

-It accomplishes this in two passes.

-The first pass is an execution-order traversal that performs context-dependent transformations such as expanding switch statements (using a switch table or a series of conditional branches), constructing addressing modes, etc.  For example, this:
+It does an execution-order traversal that performs context-dependent transformations such as expanding switch statements (using a switch table or a series of conditional branches), constructing addressing modes, determining the code generation strategy for block assignments (e.g. `GT_STORE_BLK`) which may become helper calls, unrolled loops, or an instruction like `rep stos` etc.  For example, this:
 ```
 t47 =    LCL_VAR   ref    V00 arg0
 t48 =    LCL_VAR   int    V01 arg1